A traditional answering service is not the same thing as a salon-specific AI call workflow.

 Where Ringbooker may fit better

-• the problem is booking leakage more than reception outsourcing
+• the main problem is missed calls, not reception outsourcing

 • current-number continuity matters